 We then see Jessica making her media and marketing appearances.
 There’s an exchange between her and a very cynical TV presenter, who attempts to rubbish her writing and the “masses” who read her work; implying that they’re easily pleased “in an era dedicated to beautification of the trivial and canonisation of the mundane”.

-This exchange is one exemplifies what I love so much about Jessica’s character – in a couple of short sentences, she eloquently and ever so kindly puts him in his place by using his own words against him. 👏🏾
+This exchange exemplifies what I love so much about Jessica’s character – in a couple of short sentences, she eloquently and ever so kindly puts him in his place by using his own words against him. 👏🏾

 At a book signing, Jessica meets yet another cynic who buys 8 copies of her book, in the hope that if she ever becomes anything more than a one hit wonder, the signed copies of the first editions of her first book will be a worthwhile investment – we can only assume this guy has since made some cash considering her fame!

 She deals with a radio host, who doesn’t even know her full name, blows smoke in her face and generally isn’t too impressed by her wholesome charm, or her book.
-He tries to get her to revel something “scandalous” or interesting about herself, like a prison record, or maybe that she’s living with someone.
+He tries to get her to reveal something “scandalous” or interesting about herself, like a prison record, or maybe that she’s living with someone.
 The latter is interesting to me.
 I took it to imply that it was unusual for a man and woman to live together unmarried.
 On a side note, it reminds me of my own parents.
 They were living together, unmarried in 80s West Africa when my older brother was born.
 But by the time I came along in ’85, they’d married quickly for fear that my mum – an unwed mother living with a man, would lose her job.
 I remember my mum telling me that one of her colleagues in a similar situation has been fired for that very reason.

 My parents’ wedding